Transfer Services

 Just taking a summer class?

-If you are a student at another college or university, you can take a KCC class or two this summer and transfer them back to your four-year college or university.
+If you are a student at another college/university, you can take a KCC class or two this summer and transfer them back to your four-year college/university.

 Does KCC have the course you need?